we are advancing the future of the built environment, education & employment,

 Address affordability by investing in housing, energy, and infrastructure.

-The Future of The Built Environment will shape how people live, work, and move in cities.
-By 2030, nearly five billion people—about 60% of the world’s population—will live in urban areas.
-While cities remain engines of economic growth and innovation, they are also under growing strain from housing shortages, changing work patterns, climate change, migration, aging infrastructure, and tightening public-sector finances.
+The Future of the Built Environment will shape how people live, work, and move in cities, which will be home to about 60% of the world’s population by 2030.
+While cities remain engines of economic growth and innovation, they are also under increasing strain from housing shortages, climate change, aging infrastructure, and tightening public sector finances.

 In New York City, these pressures are already visible.
-Median rents have climbed to nearly $4,000, almost half of residents are housing cost–burdened, and the city must add 500,000–800,000 new homes over the next decade to meet demand.
-At the same time, energy costs are rising, emissions reduction targets are being missed, and additional electricity demands are stressing outdated grids.
+Median rents have climbed to nearly $4,000, and almost half of residents are housing cost–burdened.
+To meet demand and bring down costs, the city must add 500,000–800,000 new homes over the next decade.
+At the same time, energy costs are rising while additional electricity demand is straining outdated grids.
+State and local targets for renewable energy deployment and reductions in building emissions will be missed in the near term and require significantly more investment to be achievable.

-Coordination among government, business, and civil society is necessary to scale investments in housing, decarbonization, transportation, and technology infrastructure.
-From dense, affordable, and resilient housing to clean power, smart grids, low-carbon mobility, and climate-ready infrastructure, leaders must pursue integrated solutions that align growth with economic and environmental sustainability.
+Coordination among government, business, and civil society is necessary to scale investments in housing, decarbonization, and technology infrastructure.
+From constructing affordable, resilient housing near mass transit to scaling renewable energy alongside data centers and research facilities, leaders must pursue integrated solutions that align growth with economic and environmental sustainability.

 priorities

-Launch Sustainable Improved Districts (SIDs) in New York City to embrace community-based climate action
+Launch Sustainable Improvement Districts (SIDs) in New York City to embrace community-based climate action.

-Scale C-PACE programs to invest in building retrofits, reduce energy costs and building emissions, and create jobs
+Scale C-PACE programs to invest in retrofits, reduce energy costs and building emissions, and create jobs.

 THE FUTURE OF EDUCATION & EMPLOYMENT